icfpc-dniwe/icfpc-2024/WRITEUP.abbradar.md

 I quickly wrote a naive translator to JavaScript and ran the language test; it succeeded but returned a different string.
 Checking the code it appeared that it relied on 64-bit integers, which JavaScript doesn\'t fully support.
-I decided against `BigInteger`{.verbatim} as I expected computationally heavy expressions.
+I decided against `BigInteger` as I expected computationally heavy expressions.
 Because vanilla LuaJIT also doesn\'t support 64-bit integers, I decided to try out Julia instead, which is dynamic, has JIT, and supports the full range of integer types.